Sakarah/GeneTipe/README.md

 It randomly generates a *population* of *individuals* that represents each a possible solution.
 Then, by recombining (*crossover*) or modifying (*mutation*) them and selecting the best offsprings, it slowly improves the results.
 Of course, you need to specify a way to determine how good a possible solution is (with the *fitness function*).
 The underlying idea is to mimic the natural selection process in a program.
 * __Generic__:
-You can basically use this project for evolving any kind of population regardless of the "thing" you are trying to evolve.
+You can basically use this project for evolving any kind of population regardless the "thing" you are trying to evolve.
+You can very easily create a new evolver implementation following one of the templates provided.
-In practice you will have to provide a fitness function, and at least one random generator and one genetic operator (mutation or crossover) to be able to run a genetic algorithm but usually you will have more.
+In practice you will also have to provide a fitness function, and at least one random generator and one genetic operator (mutation or crossover) to be able to run a genetic algorithm but usually you will have more.
 * __Plugin-based__:
 The entire project relies heavily around plugins compiled separately from the core evolver and loaded when requested by the current configuration.
 This enables you to add functionalities (such as a new mutation) without recompiling the whole project all the time.
-This is our way of implementing the genericity.
-In fact, when you want to create your own population type, you will just code a new plugin.
 * __Configurable__:
 The genetic evolver is coded in a way such as once you get your whole algorithm compiled with all your plugins working together you can tweak it without touching any piece of code just by adjusting values in a simple human-readable JSON file.
 It can also be done directly in the command line if the modification is really small and temporary.